A Simple Question:

 By viewing Law Enforcement missions, culture and challenges through the lens of my experience I have developed training programs that emphasize decision-making and the application of sound fundamental skills under stress.
 For example, in my firearms training program – “Thinking Behind The Guntm” – I start from hour one, day one by challenging students to think about the process of learning and to remain engaged mentally while operating firearms – to take ownership of themselves, their weapon and their environment.

 The training methodology underlying Thinking Behind The Guntm is also easily extrapolated to other subjects.
-One could call the methodology “Thinking Behind Performance”.
+One could call the methodology “Thinking Behind The Badgetm”.
 Any training that empowers the student to think through problems and make decisions in a dynamic environment advances mature operational thinking on the street.
-Thinking Behind Performance is a skill that directly relates to the day-to-day duties of Law Enforcement agencies.
-Who would you rather send into a tense situation: an officer with six years of experience with average weapon qualification scores or a fresh recruit with outstanding qualification scores?
+Thinking Behind The Badgetm is a skill that directly relates to the day-to-day duties of Law Enforcement agencies.
+Who would you rather send into a tense situation: an officer with six years of experience with average weapon qualification scores or a brand new officer with outstanding qualification scores?
 The answer is clear and demonstrates that good judgement outweighs being a great shot.